ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 [![](https://img.youtube.com/vi/g73EGNKatDw/maxresdefault.jpg)](https://www.youtube.com/watch?v=g73EGNKatDw)

-And if you haven't already, you'll definitely need an Alchemy account to complete this tutorial.
+You'll need an Alchemy account to complete this tutorial.
 [Sign up for a free account](https://www.alchemy.com/).

 If you have questions at any point, feel free to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!